 Many students are able to achieve treatment goals through a relatively brief course of therapy on campus, while others may want or require more specialized or open-ended services and may benefit from an off-campus referral.

 Successful counseling depends a good deal on personal chemistry.
 If a student feels for any reason that their clinician is not a good match, CPS will gladly facilitate a transfer to a different clinician at any time.
 Students need only ask.

 All CPS providers have experience and expertise in working with a full range of student concerns.
 Most clinicians also have particular interest, experience, or advanced training in specific practice areas, such as trauma support, eating disorders, sexual and gender concerns, and acculturation concerns, among many others.

 Acute Psychiatric Emergencies

-Students experiencing acute psychiatric emergencies will be seen without an appointment whenever Counseling and Psychological Services is open.
+Students experiencing acute psychiatric emergencies should call 212-854-2878 for immediate virtual assistance and will be connected to a clinician whenever Counseling and Psychological Services is open.